shimming-toolbox/shimming-toolbox-matlab/helpDocMd/doc/Documentor.md

 ### NOTE/TODO ###

-The implementation works for weblinks, but will need to be elaborated for local links to custom functions & classes: either tags or relative paths could be used for Mkdocs build.
+The implementation is simplistic: basically works for weblinks, but needs to be elaborated for local links to custom functions & classes: either tags or relative paths could be used for Mkdocs build.

+Moreover, it doesn't distinguish between links and embedded HTML, so it messes up the latter (see: Documentor.tableattributes)

 - Access : public
 - Static : true